Thailand in World War II: Adoption of neutrality

 After the Franco-Thai War, Phibun compromised with Pridi, and the Thai government adopted a policy of neutrality.
 Pridi himself sponsored production of a Thai historical drama film, The King of the White Elephant.
 The film carried a propaganda message from anti-war interests in Thailand: Thailand should remain neutral, only going to war to defend its sovereignty against foreign invaders.

 War comes to Thailand

 Phibun and the Thai government were still hesitant to join the Allies or the Japanese.
 At 23:00 on 7 December, the Japanese presented the Thai government with an ultimatum to allow the Japanese military to enter Thailand.
-The Thais were given two hours to respond, but the Thai government didn't have any response.
+The Thais were given two hours to respond, but the Thai government did not have any response.